 Mortgage – this is widely considered as one of the safest forms of debt.
 For the majority of people with a mortgage, buying a home that increases in value over the term of the loan will put equity back into the house.
 Ideally, monthly repayments should be no higher than 36% of your gross monthly income.

 Student/college loan – student loans are an investment in your future by allowing you to further your education and increase your earning potential!
 Furthermore, your future salary will doubtless outweigh the loan itself.
-Aim to take a loan out no higher than you anticipate your first year’s salary will be to allow for comfortable monthly payments over the next few years.
+Aim to take a loan out no higher than you anticipate your first year’s salary will be.
+This allows for comfortable monthly payments over the next few years.

 Business loan – a small business loan can help further your enterprise.
-Although it can be hard work, running a successful business can be very rewarding and those rewards aren’t only financial, but mentally too.
+Although it can be hard work, running a successful business can be very rewarding, both financially and mentally.

 Bad debt is a debt that does nothing to increase your financial situation or financial goals and could actually deplete your finances.
 This type of credit tends to have high interest rates and, when managed badly, will have definitely have a negative effect on your credit score.